Surface Area Of A Pentagonal Prism

 In recent years, the calculation of surface areas, including that of pentagonal prisms, has seen significant advancements due to computational tools and software.
 CAD (Computer-Aided Design) software now allows architects and engineers to create detailed 3D models and automatically calculate surface areas with high precision.
 This has not only streamlined the design process but also reduced the potential for human error.

 Another trend is the increasing use of algorithms and optimization techniques to design structures with specific surface area requirements.
-For instance, in material science, researchers may want to create a material with a maximal surface area for catalytic reactions.
+But for instance, in material science, researchers may want to create a material with a maximal surface area for catalytic reactions.
 In such cases, algorithms can help in designing complex structures, including variations of prisms, to achieve the desired properties.

 Additionally, there's growing interest in parametric design, where the shape and dimensions of a structure are defined by parameters that can be easily adjusted.
 This approach allows for rapid exploration of different designs and their corresponding surface areas, making it easier to optimize structures for various applications.
 These tools and techniques have made it easier to deal with complex shapes and calculations.